WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-12-Testing-via-hypothesis.markdown

 visits the site, their login identity is written to a list of users on the site.
 Realizing this, you change the hypothesis and procedure:

-> _Changing a user's login identity, __followed by a site visit from that user before scheduled account sync__, will cause changes to their last name properties to stop updating to list entries. __Maybe__._
+> _Changing a user's login identity, __followed by a site visit from that user before scheduled account sync__, will cause changes to their last name properties to stop updating to list entries._

 1. Two user accounts, User1@test.site, last name=One, User2@test.site, lastname=Two
 2. On list "Test list" create one entry for each user, title="<username> entry", confirm user last name for each is "One" and "Two", respectively